If you are like me, you love taking long road trips to get from point A to point B.

 My three furry friends each have unique personalities!
 All three of them are initially excited about getting in the car, but their separate personalities start to come out after a few minutes on the road.

-My dog, Shivers, remains excited and restless.
+My friend, Shivers, remains excited and restless.
 She is most happy if she has room to bounce around the car from window to window.

 At home, Shivers is the one who sees every squirrel with a target on their backs.